 I hope that, by promoting what I feel is interesting work, people will think more about architecture, which will hopefully result in better cities and a better quality of life.
 If all that doesn’t work out, it’s still a lot of fun.

-Rich has a BS in Architectural Studies from the University of Utah, an MBA from the University of Utah, and a Master of Architecture from Columbia University.
-He started the website archutah.com in 2004 when he was frustrated that no one could tell him much about the only Frank Lloyd Wright house in Utah.
-Past design clients include Netflix, Google, Daimler, Coca-Cola, GE, and T-Mobile.
-His work has been featured on Buzzfeed, Hypebeast, Wired, The Wall Street Journal, and Fast Company.
+I got a BS in Architectural Studies from the University of Utah, an MBA from the University of Utah, and a Master of Architecture from Columbia University.
+I am the co-founder of the design studio Zero One Ten, where I do a mix of graphic design, product design, and architecture.
+Our products have been featured on Buzzfeed, Hypebeast, Wired, The Wall Street Journal, and Fast Company.
+Our past design clients include Netflix, Google, Daimler, Coca-Cola, GE, and T-Mobile.